PolyOculus: Simultaneous Multi-view Image-based Novel View Synthesis: Generating Large Sets of Unordered Views

 Given a set of $N$ camera poses, we iteratively grow a set of keyframes, $\Omega$, as a small subset of all the frames.
 Starting with the pose of the given view, $k_1$, we choose the next keyframe in $\Omega$ as a view that is not already a keyframe, and is furthest from any of the existing keyframes:

 where $k_i$ is the $i^{th}$ selected keyframe, and $d(\camera_r,\camera_s)$ quantifies a distance between the cameras.
+Specifically, the distance, $d(\camera_r,\camera_s)$, is set to the Euclidean distance between the camera origins.
 This heuristic is chosen to spread the keyframes out while having high coverage of the space occupied by the views.
 The remaining views are used as in-between frames with a generation order defined in a similar manner to the keyframe selection method in \refeq{eq:kf_heuristic}.
 The in-between frames are conditioned on a subset of the closest views that have already been generated (these may not necessarily be keyframes).